 Study Abroad Considerations

-Planning to study abroad for a semester during the academic year requires extensive planning beginning first semester freshman year.
-Since it is wise/preferable to take courses for one’s major and for veterinary school at Hamilton rather than in a study abroad program, a semester away means that students won't be able to spread out their pre-veterinary courses to the extent they might otherwise be able to do.
-Also, study in a program taught in a language other than English will likely require students to fulfil foreign language requirements prior to departure – in addition to requirements for pre-vet and one’s major.
+Planning to study abroad for a semester during the academic year requires extensive planning beginning the first semester of your first year.
+Since it is wise/preferable to take courses for one’s major and for physical therapy school at Hamilton rather than in a study abroad program, a semester away means that students won't be able to spread out their pre-PT courses to the extent they might otherwise be able to do.
+Also, study in a program taught in a language other than English will likely require students to fulfill foreign language requirements prior to departure – in addition to requirements for pre-PT and one’s major.

 It is recommended that students set up a meeting with the Office of Off-Campus Study to discuss their options for study abroad, as well as the programs available to Hamilton students.

-While some students may not feel prepared to elect two lab sciences in their first semester of freshman year, there are potential consequences, particularly with regard to study abroad.
-Students wishing to study abroad during their junior year (either semester) should elect chemistry in the fall of freshman year.
-If students do not elect to take chemistry in the first semester of freshman year, it will not be possible to complete the chemistry pre-requirements and study abroad, and furthermore will make it very difficult to complete chemistry or biochemistry majors if the student desires to do so.
-If students do not elect to take Bio 101 in the first semester of freshman year, it will be very difficult to study abroad and fulfill the pre-veterinary requirements along with the requirements necessary for a biology major.
+While some students may not feel prepared to elect two lab sciences in their first semester of college, there are potential consequences, particularly with regard to study abroad.
+Students wishing to study abroad during their junior year (either semester) should elect chemistry in the fall of their first year.
+If students do not elect to take chemistry in the first semester, it may not be possible to complete the chemistry pre-requirements and study abroad, and furthermore will make it very difficult to complete chemistry or biochemistry majors if the student desires to do so.